-(2) The applicant shall have ninety days to respond to a request for additional information.
+(2) The applicant shall have ninety days from the date of the lettter to respond to a request for additional information.

 (3) The director shall deem an application incomplete if the applicant does not timely respond to the director's request for additional information or if the director does not receive the information necessary to complete the application within the appropriate time frame specified in this rule.

 (4) When responding to requests for additional information, applicants shall submit responses in the manner prescribed by the director.

 (I) If a revision to an application is filed in accordance with rule 3701-12-12 of the Adminsitrative Code, the director may make an additional request for information even if two requests have already been made.
 The applicant shall have ninety days to respond to a request for additional information after the filing of a revised application.

 (J) The director shall determine completeness of a certificate of need application:

 (1) No later than thirty days after the director receives the application and the appropriate fee or thirty days after the director receives additional information submitted in response to the first request, the director shall mail to the applicant by certified mail notice of completeness or a second request for additional information.

 (2) No later than thirty days after the director receives additional information submitted in response to the second request, the director shall mail to the applicant by certified mail notice of completeness or shall deem the application incomplete.

 (3) If a third request for additional information is made after a revised application is filed, no later than thirty days after the director receives additional information submitted in response to the third request, the director shall mail to the applicant by certified mail notice of completeness or shall deem the application incomplete.